ABOUT US

 Major decisions about the Network are agreed by the membership on a consensus basis, while an elected Management Committee sees to the Network’s day-to-day governance.

-Vice-chair – Joleen Mataele (Tonga Leitis Association, Tonga)
+Chair – Joleen Mataele (Tonga Leitis Association, Tonga)

-Treasurer – Linda Baumann (NDWA, Namibia)
+Treasurer – Linda Baumann (Namibian Diverse Women Association, Namibia)

-Regional Representative Europe – vacant
+Regional Representative Europe – Sneh Aurora (Commonwealth Human Rights Initiative, UK)

 The Network is administered by a Secretariat based at Kaleidoscope Trust in London, UK.